javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

 Once again, functions themselves tell what's going on.
 There's nothing to comment.
 And also the code structure is better when split.
 It's clear what every function does, what it takes and what it returns.

-In reality, we can't totally evade "explanatory" comments.
+In reality, we can't totally avoid "explanatory" comments.
 There are complex algorithms.
 And there are smart "tweaks" for purposes of optimization.
 But generally we should try to keep the code simple and self-descriptive.

 ## Good comments